Calibrated Selective Classification: Experimental setup

 \subsection{Evaluation}

-For each task, we randomly reinitialize and retrain $\tilde{g}$ five times, resample the test data with replacement to create five different test splits, and report the mean and standard deviation across all 25 trials (\# models $\times$ \# splits).
-In order to compare the performance of selective classifiers across coverage levels, we plot each metric as a function of $\xi$, and report the AUC (starting from a coverage of $5$\% to maintain a minimum sample size).
+For each task, we randomly reinitialize and retrain $\tilde{g}$ five times, resample the test data with replacement to create five splits, and report the mean and standard deviation across all 25 trials (\# models $\times$ \# splits).
+In order to compare performance across coverage levels, we plot each metric as a function of $\xi$, and report the AUC (starting from a coverage of $5$\% to maintain a minimum sample size).
 Our primary metric is the \textbf{Selective Calibration error AUC} (lower is better).
 We report both the $\ell_2$ and $\ell_\infty$ error, written as S-BCE$_2$ and S-BCE$_\infty$, respectively (and, accordingly, S-TCE$_2$ and S-TCE$_\infty$).
-Our secondary metric is the \textbf{Brier Score AUC} (lower is better).
+When reporting $\ell_\infty$ metrics, we simply measure the maximum calibration error across bins, which becomes equivalent to the Maximum Calibration Error metric of \citet{naeini-2015-bbq}.
+Our secondary metric is the \textbf{Selective Brier Score AUC} (lower is better).
 Thresholds for establishing the desired coverage are obtained directly from the test data, with the labels removed.
 Hyper-parameters are tuned on development data held out from the training sets (both data and perturbation type), including temperature scaling.
 Shaded areas in plots show $\pm$ standard deviation across trials, while the solid line is the mean.
 AUCs are computed using the mean across trials at each coverage level.\looseness=-1